SpaceCore912/snakegame/README.md

 # the snake game
-This is my version of the snake game, ther e isn't much to read, just plsy!
+This is my version of the snake game, there isn't much to read, just play!